-World War II Memorial Nashville - Monuments and Historic Buildings
+World War II Memorial in Nashville

 The World War II Memorial in Nashville, Tennessee’s Bicentennial Park is a stunning tribute to one of the nation’s most devastating wars, yet one of their greatest military triumphs.

 The monument features towering pillars made of black granite, on which images of various battles are engraved, such as the attacks at Pearl Harbor and the Battle of the Bulge.
 Captions describe each photo and its relation to the history of Tennessee.
 In the center of the pillar arrangement is a remarkable 18,000 pound black granite globe that floats on a shallow bed of water.
 With an almost magical aura, the enormous globe is in constant motion, slowly rotating in the 1/8 inch layer of water.
 Miraculously, visitors can manipulate the motion of the globe with just a touch of their hands.
 There are also seven concrete benches, which represent the seven Tennessee recipients of the Congressional Medal of Honor.